 Interval CountDown - Interval CountDown uses a format of the type "ROUND - MM:SS".
 The option to increment the round number exists in these steps.
 If checked, then the round number will increment at the beginning of this step.
 The other features that are enabled for this option are the starting time for the count-down, set with the Hours, Minutes, and Seconds settings.
+The CountDown can be stopped mid count if desired by setting a Stop time, maybe to change colors.
 Additionally, the alarm relay can be actuated at the beginning of the step which would serve as essentially a "go" bell.
-Putting an

-Alarm at the beginning of the next program step can serve as an "end" bell.
+Putting an Alarm at the beginning of the next program step can serve as an "end" bell.

 Interval CountUp - Interval CountUp uses a format of the type "ROUND - MM:SS".
 The option to increment the round number exists in these steps.
 If checked, then the round number will increment at the beginning of this step.
-The other features that are enabled for this option are the ending time of the count-up.
+The other features that are enabled for this option are the ending time of the count-up as well as starting the count-up at something other than 0.
 If set, the timer will count-up for the number of seconds specified by Hours, Minutes, and Seconds and then terminate the count-up and proceed to the next step.
 A setting for Hours, Minutes, and Seconds of zero will cause the count-up to continue forever essentially making it the last step of the program.
 Additionally, the alarm relay can be actuated at the beginning of the step which would serve as essentially a "go" bell.
 Putting an Alarm at the beginning of the next program step can serve as an "end" bell.

 CountUp HH:MM:SS and MM:SS:TS - These two count-up options are the same except for the format of the number displayed during the count-up function.
 There is no round number displayed in this format.
-The other features that are enabled for this option are the ending time of the count-up.
-If set, the timer will count-up for the number of seconds specified by Hours, Minutes, and Seconds and then terminate the count-up and proceed to the next step.
-A setting for Hours, Minutes, and Seconds of zero will cause the count-up to continue forever essentially making it the last step of the program.
+The other features that are enabled for this option are the starting time and ending time of the count-up.
+If set, the timer will count-up from the starting time to the ending time specified by Hours, Minutes, and Seconds and then terminate the count-up and proceed to the next step.
+Setting a stop time for Hours, Minutes, and Seconds of zero will cause the count-up to continue forever essentially making it the last step of the program.
 Additionally, the alarm relay can be actuated at the beginning of the step.
 Putting an Alarm at the beginning of the next program step can serve as an "end" bell.

 CountDown HH:MM:SS and MM:SS:TS - These two count-down modes are identical except for the format of the numbers displayed during the count-down function.
 There is no round number displayed in this format.
-The other features that are enabled for this option are the starting time for the count-down, set with the Hours, Minutes, and Seconds settings.
+The other features that are enabled for this option are the starting and ending time for the count-down, set with the Hours, Minutes, and Seconds settings.
 Additionally, the alarm relay can be actuated at the beginning of the step which would serve as essentially a "go" or "end" bell depending on its position in the program.
 Putting an Alarm at the beginning of the next program step can serve as needed as well.